 Climate Change and Your Vision Health

-Written by David Evans, PhD, MBA Posted on May 4, 2016
+Written by David Evans, PhD, MBA Last modified on November 1, 2017

 I read a very interesting article this week in the April edition of EyeWorld about the impact of climate change on eye health.
 Experts have been debating the potential impact of Global Warming for years, but one aspect that hasn’t received a great deal of attention is the impact it may have on eye health.
 That’s not to say there aren’t a number of studies evaluating the effects of climate change on vision; simply that the bulk of the conversation is focused more on the larger issue.